Get insider access

 Differences Between Sizes And Variants

 The Bose SoundLink Flex comes in six color variants: Black, White Smoke, Stone Blue, Cypress Green, Chilled Lilac, and Carmine Red.
-This review represents the test results for the 'Black' variant; you can find its label here.
-The variants are expected to perform similarly.
+This review represents the test results for the 'Black' variant; this is our version's label.
+We expect our results to be consistent across the various variants.

 You can also find a version of this speaker called the Bose SoundLink Flex SE, which comes without a microphone.

-If you encounter any other variants of this speaker, let us know in the forums, and we'll update our review.
+If you encounter any other variants of this speaker, please let us know in the comments, and we'll update our review accordingly.

 Compared To Other Speakers

-The Bose Flex is a small, portable speaker similarly designed to the Bose SoundLink Micro and the Anker Soundcore 3.
-That said, it's better built thanks to its solid and sturdy materials.
-Like other SoundLink speakers we've tested, the Flex supports voice assistants through your smartphone.
-That said, it does an excellent job of understanding your commands from far and in noisier settings.
+The Bose Soundlink Flex is a small, portable speaker akin to the Bose SoundLink Micro and the Anker Soundcore 3.
+It's better built than both of those, thanks to its solid and sturdy materials.
+Like other SoundLink speakers we've tested, the Flex supports voice assistants through your smartphone, and it does an excellent job of understanding your commands from far and in noisier settings.
+That said, the SoundLink Flex downmixes your audio to mono, so if you prefer a more immersive sound, the 360-design of the Ultimate Ears BOOM 4 is a good alternative.

 JBL Charge 5